 Years ago, we were involved in gadolinium MRI lawsuits involving nephrogenic systemic fibrosis (NSF), which is a fibrosing disorder of the skin and joints that occurs with victims with advanced renal insufficiency.

-Th cases settled for millions of dollars because NSF is just an absolutely awful disease.
-Now there are a new set of gadolinium MRI lawsuits alleging that the gadolinium is toxic and harming patients.
+The cases settled for millions of dollars because NSF is just an absolutely awful disease.
+Now there is a new set of gadolinium MRI lawsuits alleging that gadolinium is toxic and harming patients.

 What is Gadolinium?